-With winter out of the way and Savannah’s scorching spring and summer weather coming, there’s no time like now for more ice cream shops.
+With winter out of the way and Savannah’s scorching spring and summer weather coming, there’s no time like now to check out Savannah’s Ice Cream Shops.

-Below Zero Rolled Ice Cream Opens by Ellis Square
+Below Zero Rolled Ice Cream on Ellis Square

 Below Zero started on Broughton Street in a tiny space shared with Savannah Seafood Shack.
-In a unique process native to Thailand, ice cream connoisseurs pour cream onto a metal plate set to below freezing temperatures, adding the decided flavors, and then chop and mix everything up, spreading the cream very thin over and over until it is the right consistency, before scraping it up into a roll of ice cream.
+Their ice cream uses a unique process native to Thailand for its production .
+Ice cream connoisseurs pour cream onto a metal plate set to below freezing temperatures.
+They add the decided flavors, and then chop and mix everything together.
+The cream is spread very thin over and over until it is the right consistency and rolled into ice cream.
 Toppings of the customers choice—nuts, chocolate, fruit or candies—are then added and voila!
 One rolled up and ravishing ice cream cup made at below zero temperatures.

 “This is truly more of a place to hang out and rest your feet, because we are offering more of a dessert bar, café type of atmosphere,” said Timmy Tsoi, who owns the business with his daughter, Christine.
 “We want to create a more trendy, upbeat type of place to hang out.”